moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

 For more information about **Contentful**'s API please [refer to their documentation](https://www.contentful.com/developers/docs/).

-## Modeling your schema
+## Modeling the schema

-As a developer working on the App that will consume the content stored in the CMS, you're also responsible for creating and modeling the database itself.
+As a developer working on the App that will consume the content stored in the CMS, you're also responsible for creating and modeling the schema itself.
 This will mean creating new content models that must be usable by the client team which will eventually handle **Contentful** after the hand off of the project.
 One **major** consideration to have is the usability and readability of the content models you're creating.
 Remember that they are meant to be usable without any previous technical knowledge of this context.

-**Contentful** offers many options for validations and input appearance and descriptions to help the users understand what kind of input is expected, and you should use all of them to minimize the chance of users not understanding what's expected of them, in what ways they are limited, reducing the chances of unexpected content in your application.
+**Contentful** offers many options for type validations, input appearance and descriptions to help the users understand what kind of input is expected.
+You should use all of them to minimize the chance of users not understanding what's expected of them, in what ways they are limited, reducing the chances of unexpected content in your application.

 Keep in mind:

 → Always use appropriate types when possible,

-→ Always use validation where appropriate,
+→ Use validations where appropriate to make sure the input values are what the developer expects,

-→ Write titles and descriptions to ensure the user knows what's expected of that field.
+→ Use meaningful titles and descriptions to ensure the user knows what's expected of that field.

 ## Localization